-- Simplified Export Certificate (for wine only) – refer to TTB Industry Circular 2007-2 for more information
+- Simplified Export Certificate (SEC) or VI-1 Form as appropriate (for wine only) – refer to TTB Industry Circular 2007-2 for more information

 An import declaration is required for goods from third countries such as the U.S. When goods are imported into the Netherlands, it is the responsibility of the importer or his authorized agent to declare them to Customs.
 A Single Administrative Document or SAD is used for this purpose.
 This is the approved form for the import declaration process.
 Further information on the SAD can be found on the EU website.